pippinbarr/it-is-as-if-you-were-playing-a-text-adventure/info/README.md

 *...*

 *It is as if you were playing a text adventure* is an attempt to tell a story through the user-interface of a classic parser-based text adventure.
+It takes [Michael Berto's novella *Cornerstone*](https://pawsmenu.itch.io/cornerstone) as its jumping off point.

 ## Documentation